robbtraister/fusion/documentation/recipes/using-graphql-schema.md

 # Using a GraphQL Schema

 So far, we've been relying on "global" content to render our component entirely server side.
 But what if we want to fetch content on the client side?
-For that, we'll need to fetch additional content from the content retrieved in our resolver.
+For that, we'll need to fetch "feature specific" content in addition to the "global" content retrieved by our resolver.

 ## Defining another content source